s-thom/botc-script-viewer/README.md

 # [BotC Script Viewer](https://botc-script-viewer.sthom.kiwi)

-A web app for viewing scripts for [Blood on the Clocktower](https://bloodontheclocktower.com/).
+A web app for viewing scripts for [Blood on the Clocktower](https://bloodontheclocktower.com/). i made this because I was going somewhere I knew people would have phones but not printers.

 ## Development instructions